34 YouTube Demographics to be Aware of in 2020

 YouTube User Demographics (Editor’s Choice)

-- YouTube is available in 80 languages across local versions in 91 countries.
+- YouTube has launched local versions in more than 91 countries.

 YouTube by the Numbers